mrp-171/agenceweb171/README.md

 - [W3C](https://www.w3.org/)
 - [MDN](https://developer.mozilla.org/fr/)

                                ==================================================================

-# OnlineFormaPro - ACS 2022 - web Agency project - EN Version
+## Onlineformapro - ACS 2022 - Web agency Project - EN Version

 For this project, we created a group of 3 people to create a web agency.
 The final objective being to have an active web agency throughout the class in order to carry out various challenges and compete for future projects.

 Each team is composed of a Lead Dev and Developers.
 So every month or so, when a new project comes up, the teams will be switched.
 At least one or two collaborators will be relocated to another web agency.

-## GT Metrix score
+### GT Metrix score

+Performance : 78% - B
+Structure : 97%

-## 📝Steps
+### 📝Steps

 > Creation of an identity for the Agency: Logo + Name